 The Authority is continuously making necessary improvements to the center, which improves the appearance of the center, while decreasing our operational costs.
-Our land development plan was approved which included the construction of a new building and paving the remaining parking area during 2017.
-A second baler was installed in 2019 which was obtained from the City of Reading free of charge with 90% of the building renovations paid for through a 902 Recycling Grant.
-In September of 2021, a grant was submitted to PADEP in the amount of \$109,474 to cover additional improvements at the center.
-We are currently awaiting award of those grants by the Pennsylvania Department of Environmental Protection (PADEP).
+In 2016, our land development plan was approved by Bern Township and included the construction of a new building and paving the remaining parking area, both of which were completed in 2017.
+A second baler was installed in 2019 which was obtained from the City of Reading, free of charge with 90% of the building renovations paid for through a 902 Recycling Grant.
+On August 8, 2022, a grant was awarded to the Authority from PADEP in the amount of \$109,474 to cover additional improvements at the center, including repairing/repainting roll-offs, seal coating the parking lot, fencing and the purchase of a new Kubota skid steer.
+In 2023, the Authority will be erecting a canopy over our baling area, which was also funded through this grant.